freenas/freenas-docs/userguide/sharing.rst

 from a web browser.

 Configuring WebDAV shares is a two step process.
-First, create the WebDAV share(s) to specify which data can be accessed.
+First, create the WebDAV shares to specify which data can be accessed.
 Then, configure the WebDAV service by specifying the port, authentication type, and authentication password.
 Once the configuration is complete, the share can be accessed using a URL in the format: